aws-samples/failure-analysis-assistant/docs/MetricsInsights_en.md

 # Metrics Analysis

-Metrics Analysis Support is a feature that utilizes AWS CloudWatch metrics to analyze system status and issues.
+Metrics Analysis Support is a feature that utilizes Amazon CloudWatch's metrics to analyze system status and issues.
 With this feature, users can simply input queries in natural language to automatically identify relevant metrics and obtain analysis results.

 ## Key Features